The 49ers bid to become first team to 3-peat in NFC West in nearly two decades

 “The only thing to do is to go right back at it because I’m going to year eight and it’s not like the opportunity is completely gone,” All-Pro tight end George Kittle said.
 “I have another shot this entire season.
 All I can do is focus on this season and what I can do every single day, make myself better, helping this team along.
 The fun thing too is we have a really good team.”

-The 49ers do have the most talented team in the division but need to get contract disputes with stars Trent Williams and Brandon Aiyuk resolved soon in order from them to be ready to start the season.
+The 49ers do have the most talented team in the division, but have been dealing with a trying offseason because of contract disputes with stars Trent Williams and Brandon Aiyuk.
+San Francisco agreed to a deal with Aiyuk on Thursday and still needs to resolve the situation with Williams before the start of the season.
 The offense features several other stars led by Christian McCaffrey, Brock Purdy, Deebo Samuel and Kittle.

 But the competition could be tough.
 The Los Angeles Rams could have one of the most prolific offenses if Cooper Kupp is healthy to team with 2023 breakout stars Puka Nacua and Kyren Williams as playmakers around Matthew Stafford.